9 Reasons Why Your Mortgage Application Could Be Slowed Down

 Author: Mark Langshaw

-Alas, during this trying time, there is nothing worse than slowing the process down due to errors which could easily be corrected.
+Alas, during this trying time, nothing is worse than slowing the process down due to errors that could easily be corrected.

-Something as simple as a mistake with your phone bill could see your mortgage application process grinding to a halt!
+Something as simple as a mistake with your phone bill could halt your mortgage application process!

 Showing scanned documents